andreasabel/inCode/entry/holly-jolly-streaming-combinators.md

     | Free (f b)
 ```

-If this looks a little complicated, don't worry: on the face of it, it can be a
+This does look a little complicated, and on the face of it, it can be a bit
-bit intimidating.
+intimidating.
 And why is there a second internal data type?

 Well, you can think of `FreeF f a b` as being a fancy version of
 `Either a (f b)`.
 And the implementation of `FreeT` is saying that `FreeT f m a`